 From the State Route 87/260 junction in Payson, go 30.2 miles east on AZ260 to just before milepost 284 and FR148, turn left into the dirt lot marked by a "day use only" sign and a stone wall.

 Horse Trap Trailhead:

-From the AZ87/260 junction in Payson, go 31 miles east on AZ260 to the Horse Trap trailhead on the right between mileposts 284 and 285 (across from Young-Heber Road).
+From the AZ87/260 junction in Payson, go 31 miles east on AZ260 to the Horse Trap trailhead on the left between mileposts 284 and 285 (across from Young-Heber Road).

 Black Mesa Ranger District, Apache-Sitgreaves National Forest 928-535-7300